 Seating

-I found the seat to be very comfortable, even after a hour in the saddle.
+I found the seat offered a comfortable sitting position.
 I have a 32" inside leg and wearing my heavy Gore-Tex textile trousers, I was able to flat foot my boots on the road with ease.
 It is not a wide seat and there is no pain on my thighs with both my boots on the roadway.
-There are times when you have to 'duck walk' the bike into a parking space but (of course) when standing at traffic lights or at any other obstacle on the road, there was no problem putting my left foot down on the road and keeping my right foot down on the foot brake.
+There are times when you have to 'duck walk' the bike into a parking space, which I could easily accomplish.
+When standing at traffic lights or at any other obstacle on the road, there was no problem putting my left foot down on the road and keeping my right foot down on the foot brake.

 You can remove the seat by inserting the ignition key in the left side, just under the seat, and turning the key, you hear a click and the seat pops up at the rear.
 There is a toolkit secured under the seat at the back with the bike's battery at the front.
 See image below -